Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Introduction

 A typical optimisation goal in Supervised Domain Adaptation methods is to explicitly map samples belonging to the same class close together in a common latent subspace, while separating samples with different labels irrespective of the originating domain.
 In \cite{hedegaard2020supervised} it was shown that Graph Embedding~\cite{yan2006mfa}, which aims at increasing the within-class compactness and between-class separability by appropriately connecting samples in intrinsic and penalty graph structures, provides a natural framework for Supervised Domain Adaptation, and produces results on par with the state-of-the-art.
-In this extension of \cite{hedegaard2020supervised}, the following contributions are presented: \begin{enumerate} \item We show that many existing Supervised Domain Adaptation methods aiming at producing a domain-invariant space by using pairwise similarities can be expressed as Graph Embedding methods.
-Specifically, we analyse the loss functions of three recent state-of-the-art Supervised Domain Adaptation methods: Classification and Contrastive Semantic Alignment (CCSA)~\cite{motiian2017ccsa}, Domain Adaptation using Stochastic Neighborhood Embedding ($d$-SNE)~\cite{xu2019dsne}, and Domain Adaptation with Neural Embedding Matching (NEM)~\cite{wang2019nem}. \item We argue that Graph Embedding and the specification of edges in the intrinsic and penalty graphs provides an expressive framework for encoding and exploiting assumptions about the datasets at hand. \item We identify flaws in the traditionally employed experiment protocol for Few-shot Supervised Domain Adaptation that violate machine learning best practices with regards to independence of train, validation and test splits. \item We propose a rectified experimental protocol, which clearly defines a validation set and ensures that the test set remains independent throughout experiments. \item We publish ready-to-use Python packages for the two most commonly used Few-shot Supervised Domain Adaptation datasets, Office31\footnote{Rectified Office31 splits: \url{www.github.com/lukashedegaard/office31}} and MNIST$\rightarrow$USPS\footnote{Rectified M$\rightarrow$U splits: \url{www.github.com/lukashedegaard/mnist-usps}}, which follow the rectified experimental protocol and are compatible with both Tensorflow and PyTorch though the use of a new open source library called Dataset Ops\footnote{Dataset Ops: \url{https://github.com/lukashedegaard/datasetops}}. \item We supply an updated benchmark for DAGE-LDA~\cite{hedegaard2020supervised}, CCSA, and $d$-SNE on the Office31~\cite{saenko2010adapting} and MNIST $\rightarrow$ USPS~\cite{lecun1998gradient,lecun90handwritten} datasets using the rectified experimental protocol.
-The source code of our experiments has been made available online\footnote{DAGE: \url{www.github.com/lukashedegaard/dage}}. \end{enumerate}
+In this extension of \cite{hedegaard2020supervised}, the following contributions are presented: \begin{enumerate} \item We show that many existing Supervised Domain Adaptation methods aiming to produce a domain-invariant space by means of pairwise similarities can be expressed as Graph Embedding methods.
+Specifically, we analyse the loss functions of three recent state-of-the-art Supervised Domain Adaptation methods: Classification and Contrastive Semantic Alignment (CCSA)~\cite{motiian2017ccsa}, Domain Adaptation using Stochastic Neighborhood Embedding ($d$-SNE)~\cite{xu2019dsne}, and Domain Adaptation with Neural Embedding Matching (NEM)~\cite{wang2019nem}. \item We argue that Graph Embedding and the specification of edges in the intrinsic and penalty graphs provides an expressive framework for encoding and exploiting assumptions about the datasets at hand. \item We identify flaws in the traditionally employed experiment protocol for Few-shot Supervised Domain Adaptation that violate machine learning best practices with regards to independence of train, validation and test splits. \item We propose a rectified experimental protocol, which clearly defines a validation set and ensures that the test set remains independent throughout experiments. \item We publish ready-to-use Python packages for the two most commonly used Few-shot Supervised Domain Adaptation datasets, Office31\footnote{Rectified Office31 splits: \url{www.github.com/lukashedegaard/office31}} and MNIST$\rightarrow$USPS\footnote{Rectified M$\rightarrow$U splits: \url{www.github.com/lukashedegaard/mnist-usps}}, which follow the rectified experimental protocol and are compatible with both Tensorflow and PyTorch through the use of a new open source library called Dataset Ops\footnote{Dataset Ops: \url{https://github.com/lukashedegaard/datasetops}}. \item We supply an updated benchmark for DAGE-LDA~\cite{hedegaard2020supervised}, CCSA, and $d$-SNE on the Office31~\cite{saenko2010adapting}, Digits~\cite{lecun1998gradient, lecun90handwritten, netzer2011reading, ganin2016domain}, and VisDA-C\cite{peng2018visda} dataset collections using the rectified experimental protocol.
+The source code of our experiments is available online\footnote{DAGE: \url{www.github.com/lukashedegaard/dage}}. \end{enumerate}